Streamlining the Admission Process

 Q: What is the religious environment like?

 A: Our school is the largest outreach mission of Saint Thomas’ Episcopal Church.
-We have chapel daily for approximately 25 minutes, and it is a religious service that includes singing, praying, and reading scripture.
+We have chapel daily for approximately 30 minutes, and it is a religious service that includes singing, praying, and reading scripture.
 All students must participate, regardless of their religion or denomination.
-In Lower School, 4th and 5th graders take Sacred Studies as a part of their curriculum.
-In Middle School, 6th and 7th grade history classes utilize the Bible as a primary resource.
+Lower School students take Sacred Studies as a part of their curriculum.
+In Middle School, sixth and seventh grade history classes utilize the Bible as a primary resource.
 There are no religion classes in Upper School.
 We are a diverse school and welcome students of different faiths and religious backgrounds.

 Q: Why do students take Latin?
 Is it required?